SamofAnt/SamofAnt/README.md

 - 💻 Study at the ITSTEP Computer Academy (May 2020 -> [currently]).

 ## Skills
-- 💬 English intermediately
+- 💬 English intermediate
-- ⌚️ The fastest learning technologies
+- ⌚️ Fast learning
-- ✨ I spend programming 6 hours a day
+- ✨ I spend on programming 6 hours a day

 ## My Stats